chinsan/docker-rackmonkey/README.md

 This rackmonkey use sqlitle for database , if you need to use mysql you can use this Dockerfile and other file for reference ...

+Need to log in to the container by ssh (root:rootprovisional) and them : passwd ????? ==> to change root password